About the new notes

 Along the left and right edges of the notes, there is a series of slightly raised tactile markings.
 These short raised lines are arranged in a way to enable blind and visually impaired people to distinguish the denominations.

 What do the new banknotes cost?

-Norges Bank is paying approximately NOK 0.55 per note for the denominations issued in 2017.
+Norges Bank paid approximately NOK 0.55 per note for the denominations issued in 2017.
 This represents an approximately 20 percent cost increase compared to what the Bank paid earlier.
 The increase is due to enhanced security features and the protective coating that is expected to increase the lifetime of the notes by up to 50 percent.

 Norges Bank’s costs for developing the new banknote series are estimated at NOK 50 million.
 Most of this is associated with the preparation of original artwork and test prints at the banknote printer’s.
 Costs for information and communication are estimated at NOK 20 million.
 These amounts include VAT.

-Who has created the banknotes?
+Who created the banknotes?